MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Introduction

-To address these three main limitations, in this paper, we propose a new defense approach, named \toolName, consisting of two components (the model generator and runtime model selector) designed based on the design principle of diversity.
-Such diversity helps hide implementation details from adversaries and introduces uncertainty in the target model~\cite{Larsen2014}.
-Given a target model (as a seed model) and an attack approach to be defended against, the model generator constructs additional models (from the seed model) together with the seed model to form a family of models.
-At runtime, given an input example, the runtime model selector randomly selects a model from the family to be applied on the given example.
+To address these three main limitations, we propose a new defense approach, named \toolName, based on robustness diversity.
+Our approach consists of (1) a general defense framework based on multiple models and (2) a technique for generating these multiple models to achieve high defense capability.
+The general framework includes two components: the model generator and runtime model selector.
+The design of the general framework is based on the design principle of \textit{diversity}.
+Such diversity among multiple models introduces uncertainty in the target model~\cite{Larsen2014}, making it harder to attack.
+We design our general framework based on our main insight that existing attack approaches attack a single-model machine learning system by computing the target model's gradient based on its loss function.

-In particular, to address the limitations of ineffectiveness to re-attack and ineffectiveness to transferable attack, the model generator constructs additional diverse models together with the target model to form a family.
-The construction of the model family is to assure that an adversarial example generated for one model in the family cannot fool at least another model (desirably as many other models as possible) in the family to break the transferability property, while maintaining about the same accuracy for normal examples across models in the family.
-Constructing these additional diverse models in the family can increase the cost for the attackers to generate adversarial examples that can fool many or most of the models in the family.

-To address the limitation of bypassable distillation, the runtime model selector uses a random strategy (which has low runtime cost) to select a model in the family at runtime to be applied on a given example such that the attackers do not know beforehand which model to compute the gradient even when distillation can be bypassed.
-Note that generally (deterministic) runtime analysis (such as multi-model majority voting~\cite{pei17:deepxplore,srisakaokul2018:multitest}) can be conducted on the given example and all the models in the family in order to select a model that is likely to be robust to the example, However, such runtime analysis can be costly and not scalable.
-In addition, with a candidate adversarial example, the attackers can also simulate such runtime analysis ahead of time and know beforehand which model in the family to (re-)compute the gradient to improve the candidate adversarial example if needed.
+In particular, the model generator constructs a model family to assure that an adversarial example generated for one model in the family cannot fool other models in the family.
+This model family can address the limitations of ineffectiveness to re-attack and ineffectiveness against transferable attack.
+To address the limitation of bypassable distillation, the runtime model selector uses a low-cost random strategy to select a model in a model family to be applied on a given example such that the attackers do not know beforehand which model to compute the gradient even when distillation can be bypassed.
+This random strategy is also a burden for the reverse engineering efforts made by attack approaches.
+Note that generally (deterministic) runtime analysis (such as multi-model majority voting~\cite{pei17:deepxplore,srisakaokul2018:multitest}) can be conducted on the given example and all the models in the family in order to select a model that is likely to be robust to the example.
+However, such runtime analysis is costly and unscalable.